What to prepare for your BAA Audition

 We can’t wait to meet you via our one-on-one Zoom auditions!

-Below you will find all details regarding our Virtual Auditions via Zoom as well as the materials you’d need to prepare by program of interest and/or by major (if applicable).
-Please review the requirements and information below carefully and, let us know if you have any questions.
-If you would prefer to submit a video audition, you can find video audition submission requirements here.
+Below you will find specific details regarding our Virtual Auditions via Zoom as well as the materials you’d need to prepare by program of interest and/or by major (if applicable).

-3. Below, you will see a list of audition requirements by program and major (where applicable).
+3. Below, you find a detailed list of audition requirements by program and major (where applicable).
 Please prepare the appropriate material for your audition.

 .